cdl-geneseo/geneseo-dictionary/D/Diva.md

 # Diva

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Diva

 Created by  Unknown User (kec3), last modified on Nov 29, 2010

 KChapman and ABelliard, 2010:  Noun.
 A female person who acts as if she deserves special treatment, who is perhaps vocal and obnoxious about demanding it.
 Coming into use for a male person who acts this way as well.